Image: House of Loreto | J L Buchner | photo by unknown

 He also began hearing confessions, and came to be regarded as an outstanding confessor.
 Simple and direct, Anthony listened carefully to penitents, said a few words, and gave a penance and absolution, frequently drawing on his gift of reading consciences.

 In 1635, Anthony was elected superior of the Fermo Oratory.
 He was so well regarded that he was reelected every three years until his death.
 He was a quiet person and a gentle superior who did not know how to be severe.
 At the same time he kept the Oratorian constitutions literally, encouraging the community to do likewise.

 He refused social or civic commitments and instead would go out day or night to visit the sick or dying or anyone else needing his services.
 As Anthony grew older, he had a God-given awareness of the future, a gift which he frequently used to warn or to console.

 But age brought its challenges as well.
 Anthony suffered the humility of having to give up his physical faculties one by one.
 First was his preaching, necessitated after he lost his teeth.
 Then he could no longer hear confessions.
 Finally after a fall, Anthony was confined to his room.
 The archbishop himself came each day to give him Holy Communion.
 One of his final acts was to reconcile two fiercely quarreling brothers.
-The Liturgical Feast of Blessed Anthony Grassi is December 15.
+The liturgical feast of Blessed Anthony Grassi is celebrated on December 13.